Spring prescribed burns renew training lands, ecosystems at Fort McCoy

 |0

-This work, Spring prescribed burns renew training lands, ecosystems at Fort McCoy [Image 25 of 25], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spring prescribed burns renew training lands, ecosystems at Fort McCoy, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.